Saga-sanga/tangka-t3/README.md

 - Create an upstream to the main repo `git remote add upstream https://github.com/Saga-sanga/tangka-t3.git`
 - To update your fork with the main repo run `git pull upstream main`.
 Make sure you update your repo regularly to keep up with the main repo.
 - Create a new branch `git checkout -b <branch_name>`
+- Run `docker compose up -d` to run the db container in detached mode
-- Run `docker compose up` and start developing
+- Run `pnpm dev` and start developing

 ## What's next?
 How do I make an app with this?